How a PSA-Recognized Exhibition Host Should Submit Exhibition Acceptances

 - Country: The Entrant’s Country of residence (in English form, please – i.e., Germany not Deutschland).
 NOTE: Pasting information from an external spreadsheet will override the Country Validation checks but if you try to edit a country cell with a country not on the list, you will get an error.
-The country validation list does not have separate entries for England, Northern Ireland, Scotland and Wales.
-Use United Kingdom for these countries.
+The country validation list has separate entries for England, Northern Ireland, Scotland, and Wales as well as United Kingdom.

 - Medal/Award: Enter the following codes depending on the individual award an image received; G – PSA Gold Medal, S – PSA Silver Medal, B – PSA Bronze Medal, Y – any other individual award above an Honorable Mention.
 (Examples include a FIAP Gold, Silver or Bronze medal or a Judge's Choice Award), and H for an Honorable Mention.
 Enter an A for all other acceptances.

 Some exhibitions also award Certificates of Merit.
 If this certificate is equivalent to an Honorable Mention, use the H code.
 If it rates higher than an Honorable Mention, use the Y code.
 Otherwise use the A code.

 Before submitting the Acceptance Spreadsheet (EDAS) please double check it for the following common errors and correct them before submitting:

 - Each acceptance is listed once and only once.